ChannyHong/cctv-mask-detector/README.md

 On a separate note, I also wanted to internally test out the usefulness of Superb AI's [Suite](https://suite.superb-ai.com/) within a machine learning project workflow.
 This was because during my internship, I was exposed to the various ways in which machine learning projects en route to deployment face obstacles and difficulties.
 And perhaps one of the most common challenges faced was in continuously integrating the data annotation process into the project workflow, which is absolutely essential in combating the ever-so prevalent problem of concept drift.

 Concept drift occurs when deployed models assume that the incoming live data will be similar to that it was trained on.
 The fact of the matter is that it often is not the case - in some cases even impossible - that the data that our deployed model will predict on will be of the same distribution as the training data used for its training.
-In almost all cases, a subset of the live data must be continuosuly annotated and fed back into the training loop to make sure that the model doesn't degrade over time.
+In almost all cases, a subset of the live data must be continuously annotated and fed back into the training loop to make sure that the model doesn't degrade over time.

 ## Big Picture